gragra33/Blazing.Mvvm/docs/Running_Different_NET_Versions.md

 - Install Visual Studio with "Windows application development" workload
 - WebView2 runtime is usually installed automatically with Windows 11 or can be downloaded from Microsoft

+### Issue: WinForms project won't run
+**Solution**: Ensure you have the Windows Forms workload installed:
+- Install Visual Studio with ".NET desktop development" workload
+- Make sure `UseWindowsForms` is set to `true` in the project file

 ### Issue: MAUI project won't run
 **Solution**: Install MAUI workload and ensure correct platform SDKs:
 ```bash